Fairfield County Airport (South Carolina)

 Fairfield County Airport (ICAO: KFDW, FAA LID: FDW) is a public airport located three miles (5 km) southwest of the central business district of Winnsboro, in Fairfield County, South Carolina, United States.
 It is owned by Fairfield County.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Fairfield County Airport is assigned FDW by the FAA but has no designation from the IATA.

 Facilities and aircraft

-Fairfield County Airport covers an area of 159 acre which contains one asphalt paved runway (4/22) measuring 5,003 x 100 ft (1,525 x 30 m).
+Fairfield County Airport covers an area of 159 acre which contains one asphalt paved runway (4/22) measuring 5,243 x 100 ft (1,598 x 30 m).

-For the 12-month period ending May 1, 2007, the airport had 17,000 aircraft operations, an average of 46 per day: 95% general aviation, 3% air taxi and 2% military.
-There are 30 aircraft based at this airport: 80% single engine and 20% multi-engine.
-By June 1, 2009 there will be 30 T-Hangars on base.
+For the 12-month period ending May 8, 2019, the airport had 7,300 aircraft operations, an average of 20 per day: 92% general aviation, 4% air taxi and 4% military.
+There was at that time 36 aircraft based at this airport: 32 single engine and 4 multi-engine..

 The on location fixed-base operator is S&S Aviation.